-Rachael Kwa began studying violin and piano at the age of four, completing the majority of her musical education in the regional town of Orange, NSW.
+Rachael Kwa began studying violin and piano at the age of four, completing the majority of her musical education in the regional town of Orange, New South Wales.
 After a move to Sydney, Rachael graduated from the Sydney Conservatorium of Music, completing a Bachelor of Music Performance with First Class Honours as a pupil of Janet Davies.

 During her time at the Conservatorium, Rachael was awarded numerous scholarships, including the Martha Eglit Bequest at the behest of the Dean, and the Henderson Travellers Bequest, enabling an intensive period of chamber music study across Europe.
 Moreover, as a member of the Cumberland Quartet, Rachael appeared in masterclasses for Midori Gotō and Nicola Benedetti, as well as members of the Takács, Brodsky, Vienna Philharmonic, Goldner and Borodin Quartets.

-Other highlights include an active membership of the Australian Youth Orchestra since 2008, and professional development programs with the Opera Australia Orchestra and the Tasmanian Symphony Orchestra.
-As a soloist, Rachael has performed with the Woollahra Philharmonic Orchestra and is preparing for an upcoming concerto engagement with the Australian Doctors Orchestra.
+Other highlights include a decade-long membership of the Australian Youth Orchestra and professional development programs with the Opera Australia Orchestra and the Tasmanian Symphony Orchestra.
+As a soloist, Rachael has performed with the Woollahra Philharmonic Orchestra, the Australian Doctors Orchestra, and is currently preparing for an appearance at the inaugural Orange Chamber Music Festival.

 Musician Beneficiary Support generously provided by ANAMsyndicate - Peter and Annie Duncan